Mixing Bromine and Chlorine in Hot Tub Water: What You Need to Know

 Switching from chlorine to bromine, or vice versa, involves several steps:

-1. Drain your hot tub completely and clean it thoroughly.
+1. Drain your hot tub entirely and clean it thoroughly.
 This removes all traces of the old sanitizer.

 2. Refill the hot tub with fresh water.

 3. Add the new sanitizer according to the recommended dosage on the product label.
-This step is important to ensure the right concentration and effectiveness.
+This step is vital to ensure the right concentration and effectiveness.

-4. Remember to test the water regularly to keep the sanitizer levels in the safe range.
+4. Remember to test the water regularly to keep the sanitizer levels safe.

 Evaluating Costs and Long-Term Effects